Codesigning the TGMS

 The applicant

-Through workshop discussions with applicants on the desired usability of a CV management tool, TGMS learned that both an online and offline experience are desired to complete the CV.
-An online experience means the ability to complete and submit a CV in the grants management solution which is equipped with functional and user-friendly features including import/export functionality and auto save.
-An offline experience means the ability to complete a CV in an offline document, upload and attach the CV to the application content.
-Applicants expressed that an offline experience would better serve the needs of many participants who work with international and community-based partners because they experience many barriers to submitting CVs on time.
+Through workshop discussions with applicants, the TGMS team learned about their the need for both online and offline CV management..
+The online experience allows users to complete and submit CVs directly within the grants management solution, featuring user-friendly features like import/export functionality and auto-save.
+The offline experience enables users to create a CV separately, in an offline document, upload it and attach it to the application content.
+Applicants have indicated that an offline experience would better support participants who work with international and community-based partners as many face significant barriers to submitting their CVs on time.
 Many applicants also maintain a master CV outside the agencies data repositories, which could easily be copy/pasted and tailored to create offline CVs for agency programs.

 Image depicting the three phases of an applicant’s CV management journey.